ethereum-optimism/community-hub/src/docs/developers/fees.md

 # {{ $frontmatter.title }}

-::: warning NOTICE
+::: danger OVM 1.0 Page
-This page documents the current status of the Optimistic Ethereum protocol, and the details here are subject to change based on feedback.
+This page refers to the **current** state of the Optimistic Ethereum network.
+Some of the information may be relevant to OVM 2.0, which will be deployed in October, but some of it may change.
 :::

 Optimistic Ethereum is a lot cheaper than regular Ethereum but transaction fees do still exist.